That is me, Jonathan…channeling my inner mushroom by posing in front of a yurt skylight. Here are answers to FAQs about my job:

 Q: Were you trained for the complexities?
 A: No. No scientist is, but you learn as you go, and you trust the system.
 The U.S. has long been at the forefront of innovation, in part because of our grants system and commitment to funding science that is basic in nature.
 Tax dollars are allocated to agencies who identify areas for investment with the help of scientists.
 Our best and most experienced scientists can apply a broader perspective and help guide this process.
 We compete for those funds, do the research, train students, and share findings through a filter of peer review.
 This way, there is a system to allocate research where we need it, even if we, as individuals, do not understand the details of every project.
 It is a good system, as long as we trust it and avoid having/using politics to undermine it.

 Q: Do you have summers off?
 A: No. I have a 9-month appointment, but during summers, I can be paid from grants to do research.
 I have done that every summer for 10 years, so I have had 2 weeks off every summer.
 That said, some of my summer work has been in cool places like Alaska, New Zealand, and Costa Rica.
+Soon, my job will include 2 summer months up north at Itasca, to work in the old growth and wilderness I love, dearly.

 Q: Why did you become a mycologist?
 A: Fungi drive global nutrient cycles, they are a frontier in terms of research, and they are ‘microbes’ that I can identify from a moving vehicle (i.e. large & charismatic).
 Plus, many taste great in butter and garlic.
 Why study anything else?